 A puppy farm/mill is defined by the RSPCA as "an intensive dog breeding facility that is operated under inadequate conditions that fail to meet the dogs' behavioral, social and/or physiological needs"

 Good Pet shops can be a significant part of the solution for eradicating inhumane or unethical puppy farms/mills.
 We are transparent, open 7 days a week and are governed by legislation which also requires us to keep a paper trail of where pets come from and go to.
 Unfortunately welfare authorities are underfunded which hinders their ability to fully enforce the existing regulations and can lead to rogue operators going undetected for some time.

 We believe the industry should be more regulated and encourage the government to create a licensing system for breeders and pet shops to raise revenue for enforcement agencies such as the RSPCA.
 This will allow them to increase inspections and to stamp out puppy farms by exposing them.
 We support tighter restrictions around the breeding and trading of dogs and other companion pets.

-Banning puppy sales in pet shops simply moves the problem to areas like the internet where it is far more difficult to regulate and control the sale of puppies.
-Not buying from a pet shop also leaves the buyer with far less recourse in the event that the puppy is unhealthy or poorly socialised.
+Some governments propose the banning of puppy sales in pet shops, which simply moves the problem to areas like the internet and backyards where it is far more difficult to regulate and control the sale of puppies.
+Not buying from a pet shop also leaves the buyer with far less recourse in the event that they require after sales service or advice.

-Before buying a puppy from a pet shop you should ask the following questions:
+If you have decided to buy a puppy from a pet shop you should ask the following questions;